zim32/workman/README.md

 ### Execute workman

 ```
-workman process --tasks ./tasks.txt --workers 4 --database progress.db --tries 3 --retry-delay 10 --exec 'php job.php {{task}}'
+workman process --tasks ./tasks.csv --workers 4 --database progress.db --tries 3 --retry-delay 10 --exec 'php job.php {{task}}'
 ```

-Workman will import tasks from tasks.txt file into progress.db, create 4 worker threads and begin executing our job
+Workman will import tasks from tasks.csv file into progress.db, create 4 worker threads and begin executing our job

+There are some interpolation rules, applied to exec command:

-{{tasks}} will be replaced by whatever your task is in tasks.txt file
+* {{N}} - where N is some number, will be replaced by column with index **N** is csv file (starting from 0)
+* {{tasks}} will be replaced by column with index 0 for compatibility reasons

 If command exit code is not 0, it will retry command after 10 seconds.
 After 3 failures job will fail